Native American and Irish interactions: First interactions

-According to historian Diarmaid Ferriter, the donations “showed how far the famine resonated that it reached people 4,000 miles away who had themselves recently suffered terrible deprivation and clearance from their land.
-There is a belief that the famine has never been forgotten here, and it has made Irish people more likely to make common cause with other marginalized people.”
-Conor Donnan, an Irish historian, says that “The Choctaw donating to Irish was not just philanthropic, but it was also a critique of imperialism in the United States, ... these were nations that were victims of the Anglo-Protestant imperial project.”
+According to historian Diarmaid Ferriter, the donations "showed how far the famine resonated that it reached people 4,000 miles away who had themselves recently suffered terrible deprivation and clearance from their land.
+There is a belief that the famine has never been forgotten here, and it has made Irish people more likely to make common cause with other marginalized people."
+Conor Donnan, an Irish historian, says that "The Choctaw donating to Irish was not just philanthropic, but it was also a critique of imperialism in the United States, ... these were nations that were victims of the Anglo-Protestant imperial project."

+In Rotha Mór an tSaoil (published in English as "The Hard Road to Klondike"), his posthumously published Irish language memoir of living in the American Wild West and of the Klondike Gold Rush, Micí Mac Gabhann wrote often of how often he and fellow Irish-Americans spoke to each other about there being clear parallels between how the United States Federal Government was treating the Native population and how the British Empire was treating the Irish.

-Early 20th Century
+Early 20th century

-In 1919, during the Irish war for independence, Irish president Eamon de Valera went to the US to raise support.
+In 1919, during the Irish war for independence, Irish president Éamon de Valera went to the US to raise support.
 He met with the Lac Court Oreille Band of the Ojibwe in Wisconsin.
 There, in front of the 3,000-member tribe, he was made an honorary chief of the Ojibwe.
-Joe Kingfisher, the Tribal Chief, described his wishes to give de Valera, “‘the prettiest blossom of the fairest flower on earth, for you come to us as a representative of one oppressed nation to another,’”.
+Joe Kingfisher, the Tribal Chief, described his wishes to give de Valera, "the prettiest blossom of the fairest flower on earth, for you come to us as a representative of one oppressed nation to another".
 The Irish and Ojibwe traded gifts, the Irish receiving a headdress, and the Ojibwe receiving multiple .38 caliber guns, which they still have today.